An overview of a first-of-its-kind outdoor recreation workforce & education pathway.

 200 hours of non-service training & certifications

-Education Award
+Education Award:

 Segal Education Award upon successful completion of service

-Real Experience
+Real Experience:

-Supervised program delivery & operations with documented competencies.
+Supervised program delivery & operations with documented competencies

-Access to required equipment; certification costs included.
+Access to required equipment; certification costs included

-College Credit
+College Credit:

-official, transcripted credits from the University of Maine at Farmington & automatic acceptance into UMF’s ORBA program
+Official, transcripted credits from the University of Maine at Farmington & automatic acceptance into UMF’s ORBA program

-PRE-Apprenticeship & Portfolio
+PRE-Apprecnticeship & Portfolio

 Leadership Project artifact, stackable certifications, & supervisor/employer references to apprenticeships

-Discover, Apply, & Enroll
+Discover, Apply & Enroll

-confirm eligibility & track interests
+Attend an info session; confirm eligibility & track interests

 Submit application → Interview process → Acceptance